-If you truly believe that the future of the country is in complete ruin, then you probably want to invest in food storage, guns and precious metals.
+If you truly believe that the future of the country is in complete ruin, then you may want to put your money toward food storage instead.

 What if the market goes down 3 years in row?
 History is a great teacher, so I went out and researched what the S&P 500 had actually done for the past 18 years, since 1998.
 In 2000, 2001, and 2002 the S&P 500 had 3 down years in a row, and then another drop of nearly 40% in 2008.
-In the example below, the index strategy with cap and floor still outperformed the S&P 500, 8.9% compared to 8%…but more importantly, notice how much extra money is in the cash value account.
+In the example below, using a cap of 12.5% and floor of 0% still outperformed the S&P 500, 8.9% compared to 8%…but more importantly, notice how much extra money is in the cash value account.

 We can only spend cash.

-So, in this scenario, you’d have $133,000 more in the index strategy than the S&P 500 strategy…that’s what really sold me on the value of not losing money during market crashes.
+So, in this scenario, you’d have $133,000 using a cap and floor strategy than the S&P 500 strategy… that’s what really sold me on the value of not losing money during market crashes.

 It’s easy to put numbers on paper and project how much money you might have 20 or 30 years into the future.

 But I wanted to know are these ‘illustrations’ or projections actually accurate?